phbomfim/learnings/README.md

 ## Contribuition

-- This repositorie is public and if you wanna help me, open a [Pull Request](https://github.com/phbomfim/learnings/pulls/)
+- This repositorie is public and if you wanna help me open a [Pull Request](https://github.com/phbomfim/learnings/pulls/)
-- If you find a error, help me and open a [Issue](https://github.com/phbomfim/learnings/issues/)
+- If you find a error help me and open a [Issue](https://github.com/phbomfim/learnings/issues/)